 Early Childhood Services (ECS), in the Guide to Education, refers to programming offered by school authorities prior to compulsory schooling that meets the diverse needs of young children and their families.
 Pre-Kindergarten refers to the two years of educational programming before Kindergarten.
 Kindergarten is part of the ECS continuum of programs and refers specifically to the education program for children in the year prior to Grade 1.

-In ECS programs, young children participate as active learners within developmentally appropriate learning experiences and develop knowledge, skills and attitudes that lay the foundation for subsequent learning.
+In ECS programs, young children participate as active learners within developmentally appropriate learning experiences and develop knowledge, understanding and skills that lay the foundation for subsequent learning.

 ECS programs may be offered in accordance with section 21 of the Education Act.
 As per section E1.2(5) of the Funding Manual for School Authorities, an approved ECS operator must be prepared to accept and organize programming for all funded children for whom programming is requested, including children with disabilities or who require specialized supports and services.